-Join us on the Inca Trail to Machu Picchu
+You’re joining us on the Inca Trail to Machu Picchu!

-Our Founder, Cor Hutton, is celebrating the ten-year anniversary of Finding Your Feet by visiting Machu Picchu – and you’re invited.
+Our Founder, Cor Hutton is celebrating the ten-year anniversary of Finding Your Feet by visiting Machu Picchu – and you’re coming too!
 As well as conquering the Inca Trail to one of the seven wonders of the world, you’ll get to explore ruins in the Sacred Valley and learn about traditional ways of life and visit local markets.

 20th – 26th June 2024 (plus travel time of around 24-36 hours each way)